College & Career Center

 Front Desk

-The front desk is staffed by Karla Larson who can help with all aspects of C&CC activities.
+The front desk is staffed by Jen Fernandez who can help with all aspects of C&CC activities.
 Contact the reception desk by calling (650) 329-3818.

 C&CC Staff Bios